Coconut Cake

 Here is what a coconut cake is NOT: a coconut cake is not a plain old white cake with some coconut stuck to the outside.
 Nonono.

-To me, a coconut cake needs to have elements of coconut running throughout the cake, and that’s exactly what we have here.
-A perfectly moist cake flavored lightly with coconut milk, layered with a coconut filling, covered in buttercream made with a splash of coconut milk, and topped with toasted shredded coconut.
+This recipe is made up of a perfectly moist cake flavored lightly with coconut milk, layered with a coconut filling, covered in buttercream made with a splash of coconut milk, and topped with toasted shredded coconut.

 • 2 cups sugar